humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 In an ideal world, `KeyframeEffect` could gracefully handle times outside of its defined `duration` and doing so would result in appropriately eased motion.
 As it's implemented today, the animation would simply break.

 Google's spring example from before has an [interesting hack to avoid this](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/spring-timing/index.html#L68).
-They multiply the target by `2` to give the animation headroom to overshoot without breaking, and then use that doubled target as `duration`.
+They multiply the target by `2` to give the animation headroom to overshoot without breaking, and then pass that doubled target to `duration` to bend it into a pixel analog.
 There's probably a similar "headroom" hack available for adding new easings.

 A wrapper library could hide this added complexity, but the hack only works with two caveats: